GiantSlime/LifeSim/README.md

 [hotfix]
 player can only go outside once a day

+[Player emotions]
+-when ever the player is interacting, a emotion bubble will pop up on top of the player head. make the pop up emotion changeable through editor (based on interaction)
+-

 [Shopping category]
 have each shopping iten have a category (shown in tooltip). instead of showing random object, please display a random object from each caterory per day. there will be 5 categories. [car][floral][artistic][gamer][retro]

 [NPC INTERACTION]
 have npc visit the players house as an event. for now, on a press of a button, have a  npc come visit the player house and knock on the door. (npc provided)
-- when npc knocks on the door a "knock knock" visual indicator will show at the door. if the door is not visible then the knock knock vfx will show at the side of the screen. - kill provide vfx
+- when npc knocks on the door a "knock knock" visual indicator will show at the door. if the door is not visible then the knock knock vfx will show at the side of the screen. - will provide vfx

 in future the npc will come to the player house 5 ingame minutes after the player has started interacting with the bed, pc, or the bookshelf